LassNajmuldeen/LassNajmuldeen/README.md

 # Welcome to My GitHub

-Studying AI at MDU | SWE Resident at Headstarter
+Studying AI at MDU | ML Research Intern at MDU

 **About Me**